andreterceiro/dio-mobile-meu-tudo--working-with-drawer-navigation-on-react-native/README.md

 1. Install drawer;
 2. With the words of the teacher, install that tow libraries and import in the file App.tsx the gestures library ("react-native-gestures-handler");
+3. Insert in the return object: plugins: 'react-native-reanimated/plugin'.